 Concentrations of credit risk with respect to receivables, which are typically unsecured, are generally limited due to the wide variety of customers and markets using the Company's lighting solutions as well as their dispersion across many different geographic areas.
-Receivables from The Home Depot were approximately \$53.7 and \$39.7 at August 31, 2013 and 2012, respectively.
-No other single customer accounted for more than 10% of consolidated receivables at August 31, 2013 or 2012.
-Additionally, net sales to The Home Depot accounted for approximately 13% of net sales of the Company in fiscal 2013, and 10% of net sales of the Company in fiscal 2011 and 2011.
+Receivables from The Home Depot were approximately \$53.3 and \$53.7 at August 31, 2014 and 2013, respectively.
+No other single customer accounted for more than 10% of consolidated receivables at August 31, 2014 or 2013.
+Additionally, net sales to The Home Depot accounted for approximately 12% of net sales of the Company in fiscal 2014, 13% in fiscal 2013, and 10% in fiscal 2012.